 California requires all school districts to administer the Smarter Balanced Summative Assessments.
 These assessments are comprehensive end of year assessments in English Language Arts/Literacy and Mathematics.
 The Smarter Balanced Assessment System utilizes computer-adaptive tests and performance tasks that allow students to show what they know and are able to do.
 This system is based on the Common Core State Standards (CCSS) for English language arts/literacy (ELA) and mathematics.

 Students in grades 3-8 and 11 participate in the Smarter Balanced assessments for English Language Arts and Math.
-Students in grades 5, 8 and 10 will be participating in the Smarter Balanced assessment for Science pilot test for 2017.
+Students in grades 5, 8, 11 and 12 will be participating in the Smarter Balanced assessment for Science field test for 2018.

 Early Assessment Program (EAP) for Juniors